Brycelei/vulkan_app/README.md

-# This is for a repo for vulkan study
+# This is a repo for vulkan study
 1. using `assimp` to import model
 2. this demo only can run with `visual 2022`, other platform may can not run
 # How to use it